Ralpina/Ne-plant-genomic-datasets/README.md

  bash script_GONE.sh yellow99.subset10M$i
 done
 ```
+WARNING: GONE overwrites temporary files and the output file "outfileHWD", and therefore (1) multiple instances of GONE cannot be run in the same directory; (2) running GONE using a loop will only overwrite the output file "outfileHWD" (do not use a loop if that file is needed).

 Once the analyses in GONE are complete, we want to calculate the average number of SNPs per chromosome used by GONE:
 ```sh
 for i in {1..50}; do